luctivud/All-Of-Competitive-Programming/README.md

 <hr>

-#### The best technique to prepare for any major contest or for success is to make a proper schedule and follow it.
+### The best technique to prepare for any major contest or for success is to make a proper schedule and follow it

 * Habit of reading blogs / books / texts in the morning.